Jccode6/Client_Prep/README.md

 # SQL_Prep
-This repository was created to demonstrate competencies of logic in preperation for conversations with the client.
+This repository was created to demonstrate competencies of logic in preperation for conversations with a client.
 Data used is from a sample Postgres Database
 Query results are found in the Results.xlsx